 Rent is the payment you make to a landlord or property owner to use a property temporarily.
 You can pay rent to stay on the property for a week, month, six months, or lease it for a year.
 A lease is a contract that determines how long you will stay on the property, while rent is the periodic payment you make to the property owner during the tenure of the lease.

-A significant concern for all involving parties in a rental agreement is the non-payment of rent.
+A significant concern for all involved parties in a rental agreement is the non-payment of rent.
 Landlords try to ensure that their renters can cover the cost of their rent each month using a simple math formula – the rent-to-income ratio to decide prospective renters' ability to pay before a comprehensive screening of qualified applicants.

 What is the rent-to-income ratio or income to rent ratio?